 As you hatch a plan to pay off your debts, do your best to avoid using credit cards for regular spending.
 No matter how much you pay toward your balance each month, using credit for purchases makes it harder to make a dent in your debt.

-Our advice: Create a plan to pay down debt and stick to a debit card or cash for making new purchases.
+Create a plan to pay down debt, and stick to a debit card or cash for making new purchases.
 If you keep using credit for purchases, there’s a good chance you’ll undermine all your hard work.

 Cut Your Discretionary Spending

-Pay Down Debt Using the Debt Snowball or Debt Avalanche Methods
+Pay Down Debt Using the Debt Avalanche or Debt Snowball Methods

 It may help to have a concrete plan to pay off debt.
 Consider trying one of two popular methods—the debt avalanche or the debt snowball—to get rid of debt without using a balance transfer card.

-- Debt avalanche: To use this method, list your debts by interest rate, with the highest-rate balance at the top.
+- Debt avalanche: To use the debt avalanche, list your debts by interest rate, with the highest-rate balance at the top.
 Pay as much as you can toward your highest-rate debt each month while making the minimum payments on the rest.
 As you pay off the first debt, reallocate that monthly payment to the next-highest on the list until they’re all gone.

-- Debt snowball: To use this approach, list debts by balance, smallest to largest.
-Make the minimum payment toward all your largest debts and throw as much as you can toward the smallest balance initially.
-As the months go by, you will pay off your smallest debts, freeing up those monthly payments to go toward other debts on the list.
+- Debt snowball: To use the debt snowball, list debts by balance, smallest to largest.
+Make the minimum payment toward all your largest debts and throw as much as you can toward the smallest balance.
+As the months go by, you will pay off your smallest debts, freeing up those monthly payments to go toward other, larger debts on the list.
 Those early wins will hopefully motivate you to keep going.

 Work On Improving Your Credit Score

-It’s also smart to focus on improving your credit score: A better score may help you qualify for a balance transfer card down the line.
+It’s also smart to focus on improving your credit score.
+A better credit score may help you qualify for a balance transfer card down the line.
 In fact, paying off debt is one of the best steps you can take to boost your score.
-When you pay down balances, you lower your credit utilization, or the amount of debt you have relative to your credit limit—a factor that makes up 30% of your FICO score.
+When you pay down balances, you lower your credit utilization or the amount of debt you have relative to your credit limit—a factor that makes up 30% of your FICO score.

 Other steps you can take to improve your credit score include paying all your bills early or on time, only opening new credit accounts when you absolutely need to, and keeping old accounts open in order to maximize the length of your credit history.